-Today, I’m excited to share a guest post from Gail Goosby with a relationship challenge for September.
-As we settle back into routines around school, let’s set some good habits around our relationships—especially those with our spouses.
+Today, I’m excited to share a guest post from Gail Goosby with a relationship challenge for you.
+Let’s set some good habits around our relationships—especially those with our spouses.
 Gail has some great tips here for spending one-on-one time with those closest to us.

 Take the One-on-One Relationship Challenge!

 Everyone wants to know and be known intimately by someone.
 We want to have relationships where connections can be quick and meaningful.
-September is One-on-One Month.
 Consider what you can do to ramp up your relationship investment.

 The most important people in our lives should not have to wonder if we care about current challenges they are facing or achievements they have completed.
 They should be able to answer affirmatively that when they talk, we truly listen.

 How can we experience the most from our meetings and conversations?

 How can we communicate our presence, our full attention to the other person?